rahulrohri/PR_FP_RahulMegha/README.md

 Add images here

 Conclusion:
-The grpahs indicate that in majority of the boroughs , as the number of crimes decrease, the number of arrests decrease as well.
-Thus our hypothesis does not stand true.
+The graphs indicate that in majority of the boroughs , as the number of crimes decrease, the number of arrests decrease as well.
+Thus, our hypothesis does not stand true.

 # Hypothesis 2:
-There exist certain types of crimes where there is prejudice agianst the victims of a particular race
+There exist certain types of crimes where there is prejudice against the victims of a race

 Add images here

 Conclusion:
-In majority of the crimes we analyzed (for example Larceny, Felony, Assault etc) Black and White Hispanics in general have been targetted the most.
-Thus our hypothesis does stand true.
+In majority of the crimes we analyzed (for example Larceny, Felony, Assault etc.) Black and White Hispanics in general have been targeted the most.
+Thus, our hypothesis does stand true.

 # Hypothesis 3:
 The population density of a neighborhood impacts the number of complaints/crimes reported there.(E.g. Is there an inverse trend of the number of crimes with the population density or not).